cvollmann-teaching/richardson/readme.md

      - This magic method expects a vector `x` and computes the matrix--vector product $A\cdot x$.
 By operator overloading, for an object `A`  of the class `csr_matrix` we then have:
      - `A @ x = A.__matmul__(x)`
      - For simplicity we neglect the capability of evaluating also the matrix--matrix product.
-     - This next level of complexity can be classified into Level 2 BLAS Routines:
+     - Side remark: This next level of complexity can be classified into Level 2 BLAS routines:
           - https://de.wikipedia.org/wiki/Basic_Linear_Algebra_Subprograms
           - http://www.netlib.org/blas
    2. `__toarray__(self, col_dim)`